Scream 2: Plot

 As night falls over the campus, Dewey and Gale go to a building to review tapes of footage shot by Joel, hoping to spot the killer in the vicinity of the previous crime scenes, but Ghostface attacks them, stabbing Dewey.
 Two officers driving Sidney and Hallie to a safe house are murdered when Ghostface intercepts the vehicle.
 In the ensuing struggle, Ghostface is knocked unconscious, but recovers and kills Hallie.
 Drawn to music playing in the campus theater (Note: From the college's production of The Oresteia) while seeking safety, Sidney finds Derek in the auditorium tied to a cross from an earlier fraternity hazing ritual.
 Ghostface arrives, revealing himself as Mickey, and shoots Derek, killing him.

 Mickey divulges his intent to kill Sidney and allow his arrest, in an effort to blame movie violence for the murders and become famous from the oncoming trial.
-Debbie arrives, holding Gale at gunpoint, and is revealed to be Mickey's accomplice, whom Sidney recognizes as Nancy Loomis, the mother of Woodsboro killer Billy.
+Debbie arrives, holding Gale at gunpoint, and is revealed to be Mickey's accomplice, whom Sidney recognizes as Nancy Loomis, the mother of Woodsboro killer Billy Loomis.
 Nancy betrays Mickey and shoots him, affirming that she only used Mickey to frame him for their killing spree.
 Mickey fires his gun before collapsing, wounding Gale, who falls offstage.
 Nancy discloses she is seeking revenge against Sidney for killing Billy and that she murdered Randy in Joel's news van for slandering her son's name during their phone call.
 However, Sidney points out the hypocrisy of Nancy's motives, considering that her abandonment fueled Billy's psychotic tendencies.
 The pair fight until Cotton appears and holds them at gunpoint.
 Nancy attempts to manipulate Cotton into murdering Sidney, reminding him that her testimony got him arrested.
 Much to Nancy's shock, he instead chooses to shoot her in exchange for an interview with Sidney and Diane Sawyer.
-As Sidney, Cotton, and a recovered Gale glance over Nancy's body, Mickey suddenly resurfaces but is shot to death by Gale and Sidney.
+As Sidney, Cotton, and Gale glance over Nancy's body, Mickey suddenly resurfaces but is shot to death by Gale and Sidney.
 Sidney then shoots Nancy in the head to ensure her death.

 When the police arrive, Dewey is revealed to be alive and Gale climbs into the ambulance with him rather than taking the opportunity to report with the returning Joel.
 Sidney then instructs the press to direct questions to Cotton to remove attention from herself and reward Cotton for helping her.